CRG-CNAG/fastqins/README.md

 Requirements to run an experiment are:

-  -i <fastq files with transposon mapped, if no -i2 is passed, single-end mapping by default>
+  -i <fastq files with transposon mapped, if no -i2 is passed, single-end mapping by default>  <br />
-  -t <IR transposon sequence, expected to be found contiguous genome sequence>
-  -g <genome sequence, fasta or genbank format>
-  -o <output directory to locate the results>
+  -t <IR transposon sequence, expected to be found contiguous genome sequence>  <br /> -g <genome sequence, fasta or genbank format>  <br /> -o <output directory to locate the results>

 As example, we included a pair of files that you can use to test the pipeline functioning as: